lhe17/nebula/README.md

 of computational intensity should be expected.

 The second step is to build the contrast vector for your hypothesis.
-In this example, we want to test whether the log(FC) of *X1* and *cccontrol* are equal for the first gene.
+In this example, we want to test whether the log(FC) of *X1* and *X2* are equal for the first gene.
 This hypothesis leads to the contrast vector `(0 1 -1 0)`.
 Thus, the test can be performed using the following code.

 ``` r
 df = model.matrix(~X1+X2+cc, data=sample_data$pred)